puya/puya-dotfiles-windows/docs/dev-setup.md

 ## 📂 Dotfiles Repo + Dotbot Setup (Optional)

-**Dotbot** is a tool to automate symlinking your dotfiles into place.
+**Dotbot** is a tool to automate symlinking your dotfiles.
+The entire Dotbot process is orchestrated by the main `./init.sh` script.

-Great for setting up a new machine in one step.
+The `link-dotfiles.sh` script handles pre-run checks and ensures a clean link process.

+The configuration for which files to link is managed in `install.conf.yaml`.

 ### Basic Folder Structure:
 ```